solita/solita.github.com/_posts/2022-06-15-edutainment-ai.md

 The iOS platform frameworks used are `CoreMotion` for detecting when the device is idle and when it is taken into use again, `AVFoundation` for capturing the camera feed, `Vision` for image preprocessing and running inference with the model, and `Combine` for game events.

 ![Application class diagram](/img/edutainment-with-ai/application-class-diagram.png)
 <br/>_Application Class Diagram.
-Best experienced together with the code._
+Best experienced together with the code (see repository link in the closing chapter)._

 Finally, one of the project requirements was that application parameters should be configurable.
 Expectation was that Heureka exhibition team can change certain application settings like timers, graphics and languages in the app without the need to rebuild and review.
 For this, I designed a simple `JSON` configuration with the required fields.